Pegleg's Gold Found?

 When out in the desert about 10 years ago I found a unique petrified tree and marked the location with a rock cairn.
 I left the area to find my companions and tried to bring them back to the tree and was unable to find it.
-Today all I have to do is take a picture with my iPhone and it will incode it GPS location.
+Today all I would have to do is take a picture with my iPhone and it would encode its GPS location.

-In 1943, the Tule Wash area was used as the training grounds for the Army's tank units.
-Thousands of metal pieces ranging from empty shells to 50-caliber clips can still be found in the area.
+In 1943, the Tule Wash area was used as training grounds for the Army's tank units.
+Thousands of metal pieces ranging from empty shells to 50-caliber clips can still be found there.
 The scrap pieces make metal detecting for gold nuggets quite a challenge.
 You will spend most of your time digging up old shells and clips left behind by the Army.

 Did the man who sent the nuggets really find Pegleg's gold or was it just a tall tale?
 The nuggets he sent were on display at the Desert Magazine office and were confirmed as real gold.
 It is also interesting to note that at least four other black nuggets have been found in the Colorado Desert area.
-While each was found in a different location. they were all founds within a 30 miles of each other.
+While each was found in a different location, they were all found within 30 miles of each other.

 In short, there may be more black nuggets.
 If we find them we will let you know, if you find them will you let us know?